BUILDS-/tinyml-workshop/exercises/exercise5.md

 # Exercise 5: Gather the Training Data

-### MacOS Only
+**MacOS Only**

-If you are on Mac you have have trouble copying the data from the serial output.
+If you are on Mac you and have trouble copying the data from the serial output.
 There is a very short video [here](https://www.youtube.com/watch?v=RWgyCcnUxPY) that shows how you can do it!

 Alternatively, you can use the terminal and `pbcopy` the ouput. ***ENSURE SERIAL MONITOR IS CLOSED BEFORE DOING THIS***.